Meeting Folks’ Needs At Scale

 I have suggested that something like FlowChain might afford an effective model for organising to meet folks’ needs at scale.
 I have yet to hear anyone suggest why this model is flawed.
 Until that day, I will continue to invite you to consider its merits.

-The demand side continues to have needs that are not being well-met (due to e.g. a host of pathogenic beliefs).
+The demand side continues to have needs that are not being well-met (due to e.g. a host of pathological beliefs).
 The supply side has needs that are being more-or-less well met by selling solutions largely disconnected from the real problem.
 Scaling agile seems to me a very one-sided, cynical and exploitative bargain.